intervene-EU-H2020/prspipe/README.md

 > ⚠️ This section is under construction 🚧

 Extract the phenotypes of interest.
 A list of phenotypes for initial testing will be distributed.
-How to extract phenotypes will be highly specific to the biobank you are working with and may include self-reported endpoints or data scraped from patient records.
+How to extract phenotypes will be highly specific to the biobank you are working with and may include self-reported endpoints or data from patient records.
 Phenotypes should be placed in *separate* files with three tab-separated columns (no header): The family ID, the individual ID, and the Phenotype value (see the plink "pheno" format [here](https://www.cog-genomics.org/plink/1.9/input#pheno)), for example

 |  |  |  |
 | --- | --- | --- |